raspberrypilearning/getting-started-with-sonic-pi/worksheet.md

 	```
 1. Next change some of code in the function, and press **play** again.
 Now you are really rocking!

+## What next?

-## Explore more features of Sonic Pi
+Explore more features of Sonic Pi.

 Sonic Pi offers so much more functionality to both coders and musicians alike than has been mentioned here.
 If you want to try some more features then move onto [the next tutorial here](worksheet-2.md)